 Do I need to log every single nap?

 Ideally yes — each logged event improves the accuracy of what comes next.
 But an occasional missed log won't break the pattern.
-If you forget to log a nap, you can backfill it using the "Did this happen?" prompt that appears in the schedule, or tap Edit on any log row.
+If you forget to log a nap, you can backfill it with the "Log another nap" button in the schedule, or tap Edit on any log row.

 Will my data be lost if I close the app?